 A: Review of exempt and expedited applications occurs on an on-going basis.
 Screening of the application will generally occur within 7 to 10 business days of receipt.
-Any concerns will be communicated to the investigator via e-mail so check your messages.
+Any concerns will be communicated to the investigator through iRIS.
 Once all concerns have been addressed the application will be forwarded for official review.
-Studies requiring full board review must be submitted at least 12 business days prior to the meeting date.
+Studies requiring full board review must be submitted by the published deadline.
 This allows sufficient time for the committee to review the application prior to the meeting.
 After the meeting the minutes must be prepared and approved by the committee before letters are sent to the investigators.
 Therefore, investigators should not expect an official letter until 7 to 10 business days after the meeting.
 Note that you may not begin your research until you have received final, unconditional approval from the IRB.

 Q: Can I e-mail my IRB materials to the IRB office?

-A: IRB forms (applications, requests for continuation, requests for modifications, problem reports) and supporting documents should be submitted through the IRIS system.
-For UConn Health employees and students, your UConn Health network ID and password can be used to access IRIS at https://imedris.uchc.edu
+A: IRB forms (applications, requests for continuation, requests for modifications, problem reports) and supporting documents should be submitted through the iRIS system.
+For UConn Health employees and students, your UConn Health username and password can be used to access iRIS.

 Q: What is my IRB number?

-A: After you have submitted your research study application to the IRB for review, the application and its supporting materials are reviewed by one of the three IRB Coordinators.
-The reviewer of your study will assign an IRB number as follows: e.g., 12-001-1 (the first two digits represent the latter part of fiscal year that the study was submitted which in this example is 2011/2012, the next three digits represent the sequence number which in this example is the first application received, and the last digit represents the panel to which the study was assigned: e.g., 1, 2, or 3).
-If there is a letter appended after the sequence, the letter indicates that UConn Health is acting as the IRB for another institution as well, e.g. 001C would indicate UConn Health is the IRB for Connecticut Children’s Medical Center, 001H would mean UConn Health is the IRB for Hartford Hospital.
+A: After you have submitted your application to the IRB for review, the IRB will assign an IRB number to your study.
+The IRB number can be used to search for the study within iRIS.
+The first two digits represent the latter part of fiscal year that the study was submitted, the next three digits represent the sequential order of receipt, and the last digit represents the panel to which the study was assigned.
+If there is an X after the first two digits it indicates the research was determined to qualify for exemption.
+If there is a letter appended after the three sequential numbers the letter indicates that UConn Health is acting as the IRB for another institution.
+For example an IRB number of 19-001C-2 reflects receipt of the study in fiscal year 2018/2019, that it was the first study received within the fiscal year and that UConn Health is the IRB for Connecticut Children’s Medical Center, and that the submission was reviewed by Panel 2.